qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 But, most of the time, you'd prefer to have a custom and more complex style that can be applied automatically or manually (with less efforts) to the layers.
-You can achieve this goal using the :menuselection:`Style` combobox at the bottom of the Layer Properties dialog.
-This combobox provides you with functions to create, load and manage styles.
+You can achieve this goal using the :menuselection:`Style` menu at the bottom of the Layer Properties dialog.
+This menu provides you with functions to create, load and manage styles.

-A style stores any information set in the layer properties dialog to render or interact with the features (including symbology, labeling, action, diagram... settings) for vector layer, or the pixels (band or color rendering, transparency, pyramids, histogram ...) for raster.
+A style stores any information set in the layer properties dialog to render or interact with the layer (including symbology, labeling, fields and form definition, actions, diagrams...) for vector layers, or the pixels (band or color rendering, transparency, pyramids, histogram ...) for raster.